 Because the .30-30 is most often used in lever action firearms with tubular magazines, bullets are often only designed with flat or rounded noses to keep from striking the primer of the next round in the magazine.
 Because of this, the performance seen with other rifles with ballistic tips are often not seen.

 The .30- 30 is a little more limited in the weight of bullets because of the cartridge dimensions and are usually found in 150-170 grain weights with some lighter weights also available.

 The .30-06 (thirty-ought-six) was developed in 1906 in response to advances in cartridge design in foreign nations.
 Its name comes from the bullet diameter (.308) and the year it was produced (1906).
 The .30-06 Springfield saw combat in several wars until it was replaced in the late 70’s.

 Though retired from military service, the .30-06 is a well-known hunting cartridge that is sought after for its velocity, power, and flat trajectory which all make it able to take down larger game cleanly up to and beyond 500 yards.

 The .30-06 is widely available in just about any retail store that sells ammunition.
-It has a huge selection of bullet weights as well as designs that allow to .30-06 to be used in a variety of hunting situations.
+It has a huge selection of bullet weights as well as designs that allow .30-06 to be used in a variety of hunting situations.
 The .30-06 can also be an extremely hot load when hand loaded, increasing its performance greatly

 |Max Pressure (SAAMI)||42,000psi||60,200psi|

-To look at these differences, we have selected four rounds for each caliber.
-We have tried to cover a range of bullet weights, loads, and bullet design to give us a diverse set of available rounds for each caliber.
-Below we have listed our choices.
+To examine how these two cartridges behave we have selected ten rounds, five from each cartridge, and we will compare and contrast their behavior in several ballistic and other performance characteristics.
+We have tried to cover a range of bullet weights, loads, and bullet design to give us a diverse set of available rounds for each cartridge.

 - .30-30 Remington Core-Lokt SP 150gr